AlexandruCiobanu/flexxb/FlexXB/README.txt

 - Circular references in the object graph will cause StackOverflow exceptions.

 RELEASE NOTES

+1.3 - 20-07-2009
+	- Fix: Issue 13 - IXmlSerializable not working...
+	- Fix: Issue 14 - Add support for namepaced class fields
+	- Fix: Issue 15 - Not all XmlClass annotation attributes are covered in api
+	- Enhancement: Added getRuntimeType flag to XmlElement to get the deserialization field type on the fly
+	- Enhancement: ReferenceList

 1.2 - 20-06-2009
 	- Fix 11: Issue 11 - Error in library 1.1 ,mx.managers:ISystemManager does not implements interface mx.managers:ISystemManager